dahonMetWritings/dahonMetWritings.github.io/_posts/2020-09-07-The-Hunt-For-Rimini-Riddle.md

 As far as non-diegetic stuff goes, the show was aired on the network, RTE, and produced by eircom.[9]
 The former’s clearly going strong today while the latter seemingly hasn’t existed since the 90’s.
 Speaking of which, the show aired between 1992 and 1995.

 The little monsters you see on your screen were made by the Noel Lambert Touring Puppet Theatre company.
-Yeah some poor sacks had to pay other poor sacks to make these piss-poor sacks.
+Yeah some poor sacks had to pay other poor sacks to make these poor sacks.
 Although they're clearly making better stuff now, so good for them.
-[13]
+[13.1]

 <img src="https://raw.githubusercontent.com/dahonMetWritings/dahonMetWritings.github.io/master/images/2020pics/noellambertlogo.PNG"  width="333" height="151" align=left />

 So how does this all add up?
 What are the personalities of the three main characters?
 Why is this house called the Rimini house?
 [10] And why did the Irish Times trash what looked to be a theatrical adaptation back in the day?
-[6]
+[5]

 Yeah that’s the thing.
 Nobody knows anything about it.
 ‘Cause the show’s lost.
 Most of the info we have is about the show's actors and actresses.
 Which is why I decided to research whoever had their names on RTE’s website in relation to the show.